“The sense of anticipation is unreal – you have no idea what to expect.”

 Why not be part of the next SEF.NextGen Camp?

 The NextGen Winter Camp will be held from 15 to 19 November 2021.
 Are you open-minded, curious, spirited and unconventional, plus part of Generation Z (born between 1997 and 2003), and very eager to get involved?
-Then apply now.
+Then apply nowTarget not accessible.